Failure to cooperate (FTC) means the beneficiary or recipient failed to comply with the request

 for evidence or action without good cause.
 Specifically,

-the beneficiary or recipient did not state orally or in writing that he or she would not provide the needed evidence (e.g. description of past work)
+the beneficiary or recipient did not state orally or in writing that they would not provide the needed evidence (e.g. description of past work) or

-the beneficiary or recipient states orally or in writing that he or she will not provide the needed evidence or perform the needed action,
+the beneficiary or recipient states orally or in writing that they will not provide the needed evidence or perform the needed action, and

-and the individual does not provide good cause why he or she will not cooperate with
+the individual does not provide good cause why they will not cooperate with the request.

 If the beneficiary or recipient provides good cause for not cooperating, give the